iamryo/good-code-examples/README.md

 Tests are run on each branch on GitHub via [Semaphore](https://semaphoreapp.com/)

-Any branch that passes CI and has an open pull request will have a Heroku instance created modeled after `phoenix-acceptance`, available at `http://phoenix-acceptance-[pr_id].herokuapp.com`
+Any branch that passes CI and has an open pull request will have a Heroku instance created modeled after `nightingale-acceptance`, available at `http://nightingale-acceptance-[pr_id].herokuapp.com`

 ### Browser Testing ###